NuttaneeKnight/ServiceNow/restIntegration.md

 - Put the endpoint of the target system
 - You will need another SNOW instance to get the endpoint
 - Go to REST API Explorer of the other instance
+- put that endpoint there ex. https://dev90700.service-now.com/api/now/table/{tableName}
+- Set the Authentication type to Basic
+- Create a new Basic auth profile